RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-03-10-newsletter.md

 ---

-Nvidia are offering an [Applied Research Acclerator Program](https://www.nvidia.com/en-us/industries/higher-education-research/applied-research-program/) for research projects which "has been demonstrated to be feasible with an identified path to a GPU-accelerated application, which could be deployed within three years".
+Nvidia are offering an [Applied Research Accelerator Program](https://www.nvidia.com/en-us/industries/higher-education-research/applied-research-program/) for research projects which "has been demonstrated to be feasible with an identified path to a GPU-accelerated application, which could be deployed within three years".
 It offers varying levels of hardware grant (e.g. up to 4-8 workstations) and technical expertise depending on project requirements.

 ---